xapian/xapian/xapian-applications/omega/docs/overview.rst

 P
     path of site (i.e. the rest of the site base URL) U
-    full URL of indexed document - if the resulting term would be > 240 characters, a hashing scheme is used to prevent omindex overflowing the Xapian term length limit.
+    full URL of indexed document - if the resulting term would be > 240 bytes, a hashing scheme is used to avoid overflowing Xapian's term length limit.

 D
     date (numeric format: YYYYMMDD)